RivoLink/text-recognition/README.md

 Switch to MNIST by using `-Pdataset=mnist`

-### Retraining
+## Model Retraining
-Resume training of the neural network with:
+Resume training of the model with:

 ```bash
 ./gradlew retrainModel -Pdataset=emnist -Pepochs=2